cucumber/godog/_examples/dupsteps/README.md

 code, I came across [PR-636](https://github.com/cucumber/godog/pull/636) which deals with the very same issue as described below - i.e., duplicate (ambiguous) steps.

+- _NOTE: until the change made in [PR-636](https://github.com/cucumber/godog/pull/636)
+  is made available (it's not yet been released as of this writing), you can use something like the [stepchecker](cmd/stepchecker/README.md) to detect such cases._

 Indeed, this accepted and merged PR wasn't available in the `godog` library version we are using (you can be sure I'll put in an upgrade request to the team, though!), so I was not familiar with it.